Our Vision & Mission

 Vision

-A world class centre of excellence in forestry and allied natural resources research for sustainable development.
+A research centre of excellence in forestry and allied natural resources for sustainable development.

 Mission